-These types of planned, routine inspections are called scheduled aircraft inspections.
+These types of planned, routine aircraft maintenance are called scheduled aircraft inspections.
 There are multiple types of scheduled aircraft inspections including:

-The FAA requires an annual aircraft inspection every 12 calendar months for nearly all aircraft.
+The FAA requires annual inspections every 12 calendar months for nearly all aircraft.
 Your plane is exempt from this requirement if you are following an approved progressive inspection plan or if you carry a special flight permit, current experimental certificate, or provisional airworthiness certificate.

 An annual inspection is a very detailed aircraft inspection.
-During an annual inspection, all major aircraft components like the fuselage, doors, flight control surfaces, struts, landing gear, tires, brakes, and more will be accessed and inspected.
+During an annual inspection, all major aircraft components like the fuselage, doors, flight control surfaces, struts, landing gear, tires, brakes, loose rivets, oil leaks, flight controls, landing gear, and more will be accessed and inspected.

 An aircraft cannot be flown if it is overdue for its annual inspection unless you obtain FAA authorization in the form of a ferry permit or other special flight permit.